 - Athletes who sustain a concussion must check-in with the athletic trainer on a daily basis to fill out the post-concussion signs and symptoms check-list.

-- All athletes who sustain a concussion must be asymptomatic for 7 days before completing the 5 day return to play protocol.
-The concussion regulation, policy, exhibit and protocol can be found on the athletics’ website and the athletic trainer’s fusion page.
+- All athletes who sustain a concussion must be asymptomatic for seven days before completing the five day return to play protocol.
+The concussion regulation, policy, exhibit forms and protocol can be found on the athletics’ website and the athletic trainer’s fusion page.